 The Freedom Trail was established by David Waddilove in 2003 and traverses mainly public land with sections crossing privately owned land.
 The trails is known as the hardest mountain bike trail in South Africa, it is certainly one of the most rewarding.
 The Race Across South Africa is held each June and traverses the 2300 kilometres of trail from Pietermaritzburg Kwa Zulu Natal to Wellington in the Cape Winelands.
 The trail crosses many of the diverse areas of South Africa that can only be experienced from the saddle of a bike.
 This trail is not for the unfit, it brings its own unique experience not only from a riding perspective but from a cultural experience that you will never forget.
 There are touring alternatives to the main trail where a rider can still experience the trail but ride easier routes around the tougher spots.
 There is an opportunity on all sections of the tour where fitter riders can ride the original trail and other riders can take a touring option and meet up again.

-Although these tours do have booked dates, most of our tours are organised for personal groups that do not have the time to ride the race or tour the trail in one trip.
+Most of our tours are organised for personal groups that do not have the time to ride the race or tour the trail in one trip.
 Should riders wish to tour the Freedom Trail Tour in smaller groups or outside of the booking dates this can be arranged provided that the timings do not clash with the Freedom Challenge races dates.
 Contact us for suggestions and a personalised itinerary.

 There are seven sections of the Freedom Trail;